Smash your PB with our flat, fast and run course. Join us in 2017 for the 11th year of the Leeds 10K, Jane Tomlinson's original legacy run.

-Entries are now open!
-Click here or on the Enter button above to save your place in the 10th anniversary race.
+Entries are open now!
+Click here or on the Enter button above to save your place in the race.

 For a flavour of Leeds 10K, watch the short video, below: